ward4mutualaid-data/w4madata/setup.md

 ### Clone our repo
 Cloning means pulling down a copy of the repo from github.com onto your local machine.
 You will then be able to interact with the repo from your machine, ie by creating branches and pushing commits (we'll show how later on!)

-Open your terminal: on mac CMD + Space and search for Terminal, on Windows open the Command Prompt.
+Open your terminal.
+On mac: CMD + Space and search for Terminal, on Windows open the Command Prompt.
 We're going to create a folder on your computer where the repo will reside locally.
 You're free to put this wherever.
 For the sake of this tutorial, let's put it in your user's home directory.
 From the terminal type:

 ```sh
 cd ~